 If the negotiations go well and/or an informal conference can be arranged quickly (within 4 to 8 weeks), there is no reason why final Consent Orders could not be made within 10 to 12 weeks of your first appointment.

 In cases where negotiations are unsuccessful, we will advise you of your options.
 These options could include attending mediation, filing an Application in the Court, or attending a settlement conference (conciliation conference).
 We will accurately advise you of the costs that will be incurred in each of these options and will give you a timeline with respect to how long this Court process will take.

-Sometimes it’s necessary to file and Application as a time limitation period is running out and Agreement hasn’t been reached.
+Sometimes it’s necessary to file an Application as a time limitation period is running out and Agreement hasn’t been reached.

-Sometimes matters are urgent and it’s necessary to file and Application for the Court to make Interim Orders.
+Sometimes matters are urgent and it’s necessary to file an Application for the Court to make Interim Orders.
 We will always discuss the costs with you in advance.